MY LOVE FOR MATCHA

 MATCHA LATTE TIPS

-- Use no more than 1-3 shot glasses of heated water to dissolve the matcha.
+Use a little less than 1 cup of room temperature water to dissolve the matcha.

-- After scooping your matcha, immeditaley close it and put it in the fridge before doing anything else.
+After scooping your matcha, immediately close it and put it in the fridge before doing anything else.